macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 87: January 13, 2020

+**Today's Progress**: #R7D87 65% of the Rails Udemy course completed.
+Also worket on Milestone-4 of our Rails project.
+JS kata on Codewars: " The Secret World of Alex Mack", "Down in Fraggle Rock". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 431 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 86: January 12, 2020

-**Today's Progress**: #R7D86 Practice with Manacher's algorith which finds the longest palindrome substring in a string in linear time!
+**Today's Progress**: #R7D86 Practice with Manacher's algorithm which finds the longest palindrome substring in a string in linear time!
 Kata solved on Codewars: " Rock 'Em, Sock 'Em Robots", "She's a Small Wonder". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

 **Thoughts:** Rank 432 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
 Goals: 1.
 Finish the Microverse curicullum